What is periodic maintenance?

 The downside to performing purely time-based maintenance is that there is a risk of performing unnecessary activities.
 It is estimated that up to 30% of time-based preventive tasks are done too frequently.

-Another challenge of solely performing periodic maintenance is that failure due to random events can occur.
+Another challenge of solely performing the maintenance is that failure due to random events can occur.
 There are certain breakdowns that are not dependent on time and can therefore occur before the scheduled maintenance check.

 Periodic or time-based maintenance assumes that equipment failure can be predicted over time.
 It is a maintenance strategy that is applicable to equipment that has a foreseeable life span based on historical data or manufacturer specifications.
 Assets that are more prone to random failures are less likely to benefit from periodic maintenance.